 The Confucius Institute at Stellenbosch University (CISU) was established at the end of 2007.
 It is based within Stellenbosch University International (SUI) but is physically located in the WAT Building on Banghoek Street in Stellenbosch.

-It is important to distinguish between the courses and services offered by the Confucius Institute (as non credit-bearing) and those offered by Stellenbosch University, which are indeed credit-bearing.
-While our academic core are also teaching at the University, the courses listed on our website, are presented at different levels (beginners, intermediate and advanced) and do not contribute to fulfilling degrees.
+It is important to distinguish between the courses and services offered by the Confucius Institute (as non-credit-bearing) and those offered by Stellenbosch University, which are indeed credit-bearing.
+The courses listed on our website, are presented at different levels (beginners, intermediate and advanced) and do not contribute to fulfilling degrees.
 For a list of courses presented by the University, please consult the website of the Department of Modern Foreign Languages.

-Directorship: Based at the SU International , the CISU is co-directed by Mr Robert Kotze from the SU International and Prof Binlan HUANG.
+Directorship: Based at the SU International, the CISU is co-directed by Mr. Robert Kotze from the SU International and Prof Binlan HUANG of the Confucius Institute.